 The simple explanation is that prices rise when the government prints more money.
 For someone studying economics, here’s the reason along with graphs.
 This illustration is from The Slow Bleed.

-Imagine the government printed more money and sent every man, women, and child $5,000.
+Imagine the government printed more money and sent every man, woman, and child $5,000.
 Sounds good right?
-Some people would save it, but the bulk would run out and buy a flat screen television, go out for dinners, or even pool some money and buy a new Harley-Davidson (my personal choice).
+Some people would save it, but the bulk would run out and buy a flat-screen television, go out for dinners, or even pool some money and buy a new Harley-Davidson (my personal choice).

 The issue is everyone now has more money – equally.
 So now the value of the dollar has decreased (there are more of them out there).
-Think of trading cards or collectables – they are worth more when there are less of them available.
+Think of trading cards or collectibles – they are worth more when there are fewer of them available.

 Prices are determined by supply and demand (yes, there are some other factors but let’s not bother with those right now) which is also a way of saying “ability” to pay in some cases.

 Back to the store; Let’s say only 100 people could (normally) afford the flat-screen television at your local Best Buy.
 But now more people have money and more people go to the store to buy one.